lsst-sqre/build-and-publish-to-pypi/README.md

 - `python-version` (string, required) the Python version.
 - `upload` (boolean, optional) a flag to enable PyPI uploads.
 Default is `true`.
   If `false`, the action skips the upload to PyPI, but also runs additional pre-flight validation with [`twine check`](https://twine.readthedocs.io/en/stable/index.html#twine-check).
+- `working-directory` (string, optional) the directory containing the package to build and publish.
+Default is `.`.

 ## Outputs